-The international application may also contain where necessary:
+The international application may also contain (optional content)2:

-- I. an indication of your nationality or, if you are a legal entity, your legal nature and the State under the law of which you have been established as a legal entity; - II. a translation of the mark; - III. a voluntary description of the mark; - IV. an indication in words of the principal parts of the mark that are in colour, when colour is claimed; and - V. a disclaimer. - VI. a transliteration of the mark where the name of the applicant is in characters other than Latin
+- I. an indication of your nationality or, if you are a legal entity, your legal nature and the State under the law of which you have been established as a legal entity;

+- II. a translation of the mark;

+- III. a voluntary description of the mark;

+- IV. an indication in words of the principal parts of the mark that are in colour, when colour is claimed; and

+- V. a disclaimer.